meet-bhagdev/frameworksandorms/installlaravelmac.md

         php artisan make:model Task

--   Create a route
+-   Create your routes

         vim routes/web.php

-     Paste the following in web.php
+     Paste the following in web.php.
+This creates the routes for add task, view task and delete task

         <?php
         use App\Task;